top of page

 Note: output-filename can also be a directory name, in which case the output file is written to the specified directory.
 If the name has a ‘/’ suffix (e.g. “-o my-dir/”), then the directory is created if it doesn’t already exist.

-Modify the file in ways that are likely insignificant for analytical purposes but significantly improve compression and
+Modify the file in ways that are usually¹ insignificant for analytical purposes but significantly improve compression.
+Details of the optimizations can be found here: FASTQ optimizations, SAM/BAM/CRAM optimizations, VCF optimizations

 -b--best